fshstk/cv/README.md

 This project uses the excellent [YAAC: Yet Another Awesome CV](https://github.com/darwiin/yaac-another-awesome-cv) package by Christophe Roger ([darwiin](https://github.com/darwiin)).
 Head on over there for technical details.

-The document is currently in German, with plans to create an English version as the need arises.
+The document in German or English, switching automatically depending on the values of the variables \usinggerman & \usingenglish.

 ## License